hashicorp/vagrant/v2/docs/nfs.md

   <p>
     Vagrant must edit system files on the host in order to configure NFS.
-    Therefore, at some point during the <code>vagrant up</code> sequence, you will be prompted by your system for administrator priveleges (via the typical <code>sudo</code> command).
+    Therefore, at some point during the <code>vagrant up</code> sequence, you will be prompted by your system for administrator privileges (via the typical <code>sudo</code> command).
   </p>
   <p>